 Each morning, Azélie would make it a habit to rise early to

-would light a candle and pray reverently before the statue of Our Lady.
+light a candle and pray reverently before the statue of Our Lady.

-Humble at heart, Azélie petitioned Our Lady for
+Humble at heart, Azélie petitioned Our Lady for the children that

 Sadly, four of the Martin children would never make it to